zmx3ra/mongodb-practice/README.md

 Atlas atlas-2o6kes-shard-0 [primary] test>
 ```

-> If you would like to work with YOUR Mongo Atlas cluster instead, simply edit the connection string within the `~/.bashrc` file of your Codespace.
+> Note that you could copy this connection command and write it as an alias in your `~/.bashrc` file as an additional shortcut.

 ## Watch